 On average, white households have nearly seven times the wealth of Black families and five times the wealth of Latinx families.

-In the City of Glendale, 10.9% of Black residents live in poverty while making 1.6% of the population and 15.3% of Latinx residents live in poverty while being 18% of the population, as compared to 17.8% of whites who are 61% of the population.
+In the City of Glendale, 10.9% of Black residents live in poverty while comprising 1.6% of the population and 15.3% of Latinx residents live in poverty while comprising 18% of the population, as compared to 17.8% of whites who are 61% of the population.

 In the City of Glendale, 74.7% of Latinx residents 25 or older are high school graduates or higher, as compared to 89.3% of whites.